Stack-Flow-Group/Stack-Flow/README.md

     }
     ```

+### Delete All Tags For a Question Based on the Question's id
+Removes all the tags of a specific question based on its id.

+* Require Authentication: true
+* Require proper authorization: Question must belong to the logged in user
+* Request
+  * Method: DELETE
+  * URL: /api/tags/questions/:questionId
+  * Body: none

+* Successful Response
+  * Status Code: 200
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Successfully deleted"
+    }
+    ```

+* Error response: Couldn't find a Question with the specified id
+  * Status Code: 404
+  * Headers:
+    * Content-Type: application/json
+  * Body:

+    ```json
+    {
+      "message": "Question not found"
+    }
+    ```

 ## Follow/Save for Later
 ### Get all Saved Questions of Current User
 Return all the questions saved by the current user.